 But to even attempt to predict the future of solar shingles, you first have to understand its history.
 I mean, where did it come from?
 Also, where did it go wrong?
 Finally, where has it gone right?

 Birth of the Concept

 While Dow announced the first major solar shingle to hit the market in 2009, solar shingles were a dream that took decades to realize.
 The initial patent for the technology that would give birth to solar shingles wasfiled on August 24, 1976.

-The filing reads, “The invention relates to solar cell arrays, particularly those which are designed for use on roofs or buildings.
+Therefore, the filing reads, “The invention relates to solar cell arrays.
+Ones also particularly those which are designed for use on roofs or buildings.
 It has been heretofore suggested that solar cell arrays be arranged with solar cell wafers in stepped arrangement over a rooftop or the like.
 It has also been suggested to cover a helmet or the like with a solar cell array for the collection of radiant energy.
 Further suggestions involve building blocks or the like in which solar cells are encapsulated.”

 Failure of the Powerhouse

-The announcement was met with much enthusiasm by the scientific community.
+In addition, the announcement was also met with much enthusiasm.
+Especially by the scientific community.
 TIME Magazine even declared the Dow Powerhouse one of the50 Best Inventions of 2009, based solely on a prototype.